Brian De Palma: 1980–1996: Established career

 In 1987, De Palma directed the crime film The Untouchables, loosely based on the book of the same name and adapted by David Mamet.
 The film stars Kevin Costner, Andy Garcia, Robert De Niro and Sean Connery, the last of whom won the Academy Award for Best Supporting Actor for the film.
 It received critical acclaim and box-office success.
 De Palma's Vietnam War film Casualties of War (1989) won critical praise but performed poorly in theatres and The Bonfire of the Vanities (1990) was a notorious failure with both critics and audiences.
 De Palma then had subsequent successes with Raising Cain (1992) and Carlito's Way (1993).
 Mission: Impossible (1996) was his highest-grossing film and started a successful franchise.

-1998–present: Career slump
+1997–present: Recent work and career fluctuations

 De Palma's work after Mission: Impossible has been less well received.
 His ensuing films Snake Eyes (1998), Mission to Mars (2000), and Femme Fatale (2002) all failed at the box office and received generally poor reviews, though Femme Fatale has since been revived in the eyes of many film critics and became a cult classic.
 His 2006 adaptation of The Black Dahlia was also unsuccessful and is currently the last movie De Palma has directed with backing from Hollywood.

 A political controversy erupted over the portrayal of US soldiers in De Palma's 2007 film Redacted.
 Loosely based on the 2006 Mahmudiyah killings by American soldiers in Iraq, the film echoes themes that appeared in Casualties of War.
 Redacted received a limited release in the United States and grossed less than $1 million against a $5 million budget.